lunarway/release-manager/README.md

 $ hamctl policy --service example apply auto-release --branch master --env dev
 ```

+### Tracing support

+The server collects [Jaeger](https://www.jaegertracing.io/) spans.
+This is enabled by default and reported as service `release-manager`.
+The jaeger configuration can be customized with available [environment variables](https://github.com/jaegertracing/jaeger-client-go#environment-variables).

+For local development a jaeger all-in-one instance can be created with Docker running `make jaeger`.
+The Jaeger UI will be available on [`localhost:16686`](http://localhost:16686).

+To disable collection set `JAEGER_DISABLED=true`.

 ## hamctl

 `hamctl` is a thin CLI for interacting with the release-manager server.
 The different commands implemented in `hamctl` is visible in the previous section.